-This prospectus is a combined prospectus under two registration statements on Forms S-3 that we filed with the SEC, covering the resale of the notes and the shares issuable upon conversion of the notes, and a registration statement on Form S-3 covering the resale of 2,000,000 additional shares of Class A common stock that we may offer to certain note holders to induce them to convert their notes.
-This prospectus provides you with a description of the securities that the selling securityholders may offer.
+This prospectus is a combined prospectus under two registration statements on Forms S-3 that we filed with the SEC, covering the resale of the notes and the shares issuable upon conversion of the notes, and a registration statement on Form S-4 covering the issuance of 2,000,000 additional shares of Class A common stock that we may offer to certain note holders to induce them to convert or exchange their notes.
+This prospectus provides you with a description of the securities we and the selling securityholders may offer.
 It may not identify all selling securityholders.
 We or the selling securityholders may provide prospectus supplements identifying additional selling securityholders.
-Prospectus supplements may also add, update, or change information contained in this prospectus.
+Prospectus supplements identifying additional selling securityholders.
+Prospectus supplements and also add, update, or change information contained in this prospectus.
 You should read both this prospectus and any prospectus supplement together with additional information described under the heading "Where You Can Find More Information."